aliyev12/sprint-planner/README.md

 // Look into options for generating unique IDs on server side instead of generating them on client side

+// Persist user name into local storage in order to prevent the user to provide name again after page is refreshed, to join a room

+// See if you need to delete rooms from Rooms object on the server (probably yes!).
+Otherwise, the unused and unaccessible rooms will keep piling up in server memory

 ## Progress

 // !!
 Stopped at trying to switch voting cards into edit mode.
 Need to : - Add dotted botder around cards when in edit mode - add a trash delete button in top right corder